 What is a kidney ultrasound?

-The healthcare provider uses a device called a transducer to make the images of your kidneys.
+The technologist uses a device called a transducer to make the images of your kidneys.
 The transducer sends out sound waves that bounce off your kidneys.
 The sound waves are too high-pitched for you to hear.
 The transducer then picks up the bounced sound waves.
 These are made into pictures of your kidneys.

 Why might I need a kidney ultrasound?